allthings/developers/erp-data-exchange-specification.md

 ### uuidRemappings.csv

-The `uuidRemappings.csv` file allows for the remapping of UUIDs on resources.
+The `uuidRemappings.csv` file allows for the remapping of UUIDs on resources. **Note:** The `uuidRemappings.csv` cannot be combined with other CSV files within a single import.
+Doing so will result in an import error.

 #### Fields